 Flowers, plants, and fruit add life and color to the kitchen.
 I always keep a bowl of lemons or apples on the counter.
 They are inexpensive, and people can eat them or, in the case of lemons (which would be gross to eat), they are conveniently available for cooking.
 I don’t get enough direct light in my kitchen to grow countertop herbs, but in the summer, I regularly clip herbs from my garden and display them in bud vases as part of my outlet camouflage.
 Boxwood cuttings from my yard also add greenery, are free, and look fresh for over a month at a time.

-Some day maybe, I will be able to do a total remodel of my kitchen, but for now, I am happy with my Inexpensive Kitchen Updates And Camouflage.
+Someday maybe, I will be able to do a total kitchen renovation, but for now, I am happy with my Inexpensive Kitchen Updates And Camouflage.
 Now if I could just get someone else to clean it!

 For more ideas on styling your kitchen check out my Spring Home Tour.

 Sharing this post with these fantastic link parties:

 Inspire Me Monday, The Scoop, Show And Tell, Project Inspired, Totally Terrific Tuesday, Share It, Wow Us Wednesdays, Party In Your PJs, Dream, Create, Inspire, Link, Share Your Style, Wildly Original, Artsy Fartsy, The Creative Circle, Friday Feature, Feathered Nest Friday, Inspiration Gallery, Funtastic Friday, The Pin Junkie, Pretty Pintastic, Sweet Inspiration Tuesday Talk, Creative Collection, Best Friday Features, Best Of The Weekend, Saturday Sharefest, Sundays At Home, Inspiration Monday, Amaze Me Monday, Over The Moon, Block Party, Merry Monday